BibhuAsish1925/Designing-and-Optimizing-a-5-Stage-Pipelined-64-Bit-ALU-from-RTL-to-GDSII/README.md

 Die Area = 122,500 µm²
 ```

-### Placement (Standard cells were placed within the core region with timing-aware optimization where applicable ✅)
+### Placement (Standard cells were placed within core region with timing-aware optimization where applicable ✅)

 ### Clock Tree Synthesis (CTS generated and analyzed the clock network for the 5-stage pipeline ✅)